New Zealand Institute of Landscape Architects

-The New Zealand Institute of Landscape Architects Tuia Pito Ora (NZILA) is the professional body for landscape architects in NZ.
+The New Zealand Institute of Landscape Architects Tuia Pito Ora is the professional body for landscape architects in NZ.
 The institute was founded in 1972, and provides registration to individuals and accreditation to education providers, operates branches around the country, and offers a number of awards, an annual conference and ongoing professional development.

 History

 A Diploma in Landscape Design was awarded to Edgar Taylor in New Zealand in 1912, by the Canterbury Society for the Arts.
 However landscape architecture did not become established as a profession until the 1960s.
 The first undergraduate papers were offered in 1962 at Lincoln College (now Lincoln University) as part of the horticultural science degree.
 Up until this point training was largely undertaken in America: Harry Turbott, Jim Beard and Frank Boffa all qualified in the US, while Charlie (Sydney) Challenger was trained at Newcastle upon Tyne.

 The NZILA was formed in November 1972.
 The initial executive, elected in 1973, included president Tony Jackman, Frank Boffa, Charlie Challenger, George Malcolm, Neil Aitken, and Robin Gay.
 Hedley Evans was initially on the executive but was replaced by Earl Bennett.
 Five of the fifteen practitioners needed for the initial incorporation were women: Eleanor Ironside, Sally Mason, Esmae Sage, Patricia Shiel and Paula Parsonson.

 The NZILA's stated objective is "to promote the profession of landscape architecture throughout New Zealand, and to promote the appropriate and sustainable protection, planning, design, intervention and management of our landscapes."
 The institute's archives are held at Lincoln University.
 The first doctoral thesis in landscape architecture in New Zealand, by Jacky Bowring in 1997, was on the picturesque in the discourse of the NZILA.